 About Brendan Phillips

 Brendan Phillips is a producer from southwestern Manitoba, near the town of Hartney.
-He grew up on a grain farm that has been in his family since 2012.
-Prior to joining the farm, he attended the University of Manitoba where he obtained his BSc in Agriculture majoring in Agronomy.
+He is the fourth generation to farm at his current location.
+Brendan joined his family’s farm full-time in 2012.
+Prior to doing so, he attended the University of Manitoba where he obtained his BSc in Agriculture majoring in Agronomy.
 Brendan, with the help of his family, grows soybeans, canola, wheat and corn on their 7,500-acre farm.

 Brendan is interested in the areas of agronomy, research and marketing.
 In addition to farming, Brendan participates on several local boards in his community.
 Brendan likes spending time with family and friends and enjoys sports and the outdoors in his spare time.
 He lives on his family’s farm with his wife Jaclyn and their two young children.
 Brendan is excited to join the Manitoba Pulse & Soybean Growers association Board of Directors and looks forward to getting involved in research, communications and market development.